dsmolero/docker-compose-lamp/README.md

 * gd

 > If you want to install more extension, just update `./bin/webserver/Dockerfile`.
 You can also generate a PR and we will merge if seems good for general purpose.
-> You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.
+> You have to rebuild the docker image by running `docker-compose build` (from within this project's directory) and restart the docker containers.

 ## phpMyAdmin

-phpMyAdmin is configured to run on port `8080`.
+phpMyAdmin is configured to run on port 8080.
 Use following default credentials.

 http://dockerhost:8080/
 username: root